 The influence of Inca aesthetics can also be seen in contemporary design.
 Clean lines, bold geometric patterns, and the use of natural materials are hallmarks of modern architecture.
 These elements trace their roots to the Incas, who valued simplicity and elegance in their constructions.

-The legacy of Inca architecture endures, shaping the way we approach modern design.
+The legacy of inca empire architecture endures, shaping the way we approach modern design.
 As we look to the future, we continue to learn from the past, embracing the wisdom and ingenuity of the Incas.
 To truly appreciate the magnificence of their architectural achievements, we invite you to take the Short Inca Trail to Machu Picchu, an unforgettable journey that brings the Incas’ remarkable creations to life.